Hello Lovely Steemians

 Don't forget to come check out the teamaustralia tag and see what exciting things we are all up to in the land of Oz!
 It's full of Aussies and Aussie-lovers with great stories from when we are at home or loose in the world!

-Thanks to @bearone for creating my beautiful teamaustralia banner and watermark which I love sooooo much!
+Thanks to @bearone for creating my beautiful teamaustralia banner which I love sooooo much!
 Don't forget to check out her posts and show her some love as well.